the reference · zmzm labs

 What's the difference between “certified halal” and “formulated to halal standards”?

 Certified halal means an independent Islamic authority audited the product, supply chain, and facility and issued a seal.
 Formulated to halal standards means a brand verified the product against a documented standard internally, without a third-party seal — sometimes by choice, sometimes because no body rigorously certifies that category (e.g. topical skincare).
 The honest move is to say plainly which one applies.
-We don't carry a third-party seal; we publish our standard and our lab reports instead.
+We don't carry a third-party seal; we publish our standard instead.

 The pillar guides